redbadger/crux/docs/src/part-2/composing_apps.md

 {{#include ../../../examples/weather/shared/src/app.rs:model}}
 ```

-The `favorites` field is a type from the `favourites` module, but `weather_data` looks useful globally, so does `search_results` and the location related fields.
+The `favorites` field is a type from the `favorites` module, but `weather_data` looks useful globally, so does `search_results` and the location related fields.

 The most interesting of these is the `Workflow` type, which manages our navigation state - what page of the app are we currently on.

-The main takeaway is that Crux is design such that whole apps can be composed - an existing type implementing `App` can be used, unchanged from a "parent" app, by
+The main takeaway is that Crux is designed such that whole apps can be composed - an existing type implementing `App` can be used, unchanged from a "parent" app, by

 1. adding an event variant which carries the child's event
 2. storing the child's model in the model
 3. calling the child's `update` where appropriate
-4. mapping the commands returned to the parent's event, and effect types (using `.map_event` and `.map_effect`)
+4. mapping the commands returned to the parent's event type (using `.map_event`), and if necessary, effect type (using `.map_effect`)

-That doesn't mean you should always subdivide apps in the same way, it is often a lot more convenient to share a model, or even a event type across two or more modules.
+That doesn't mean you should always subdivide apps in the same way, it is often a lot more convenient to share a model, or even an event type across two or more modules.
 Just know that should you need to reuse a whole Crux app later on, you can.

 ## Navigation

 Typical apps involve some type of geography.
 The smaller the screen, the more moving between sections the user needs to do.
 But in principle, this is just more state, typically of the exclusive nature - the user can't be in two places at once.
 To
-avoid thinking too much about screens or windows (what if we need to build a CLI or a VR version?), lets generalise this idea
+avoid thinking too much about screens or windows (what if we need to build a CLI or a VR version?), let's generalise this idea
 in the concept of a `Workflow`.
 These are in no way a special type, we're simply modeling our domain in Rust.

 In our Weather app, the `Workflow` is an enum: